When AI Bends Metal: AI-Assisted Optimization of Design Parameters in Sheet Metal Forming: Deep learning Component

-For the deep learning component, the fixed process parameters and the process target parameters serve as the input parameters, while the variable process parameters serve as the output parameters.
-The Deep Learning model learns to predict optimal values for these parameters based on the input parameters and historical data, aiming to maximize the likelihood of achieving the desired quality characteristics or performance properties of the formed product.
-By framing the problem in this way, deep learning algorithms can effectively learn the complex relationships between the input parameters and output parameters, enabling the automated optimization of the forming process to meet specified quality standards or performance criteria.
+Staring with a well-chosen set of initial design parameters can help streamline the process and reduce the computational cost.
+The objective of the deep learning model learns to predict optimal values for these parameters based on the input parameters and historical data, aiming to maximize the likelihood of achieving the desired quality characteristics or performance properties of the formed product.
+The deep learning model receives as inputs material properties, abstracted geometry, process parameters, and lubrication, while the variable design parameters are treated as outputs. \cref{tab:deep_learning_parameters} presents an overview of the parameters employed as inputs and outputs in the deep learning model.

-Most of the input parameters are geometry-agnostic.
-This has significant advantages, as it allows the prediction of process parameters for new geometry variants that are not yet part of the training dataset without the need to explicitly train on these new geometry variants.
-However, this does not imply that the component geometry and complexity do not influence the process parameters.
-Unlike the approach in \cref{sec:approach}, which considers the geometry of the part to be formed, the deep learning component uses an abstracted geometry (i.e., general shape, as shown in \cref{tab:parameters}).
-Representative parameters have been developed to describe the geometry applicable to various shapes and sizes.
+Although most input parameters are geometry-agnostic (e.g., material properties, friction coefficient), this has significant advantages enabling generalization across geometry variants while avoiding geometry-specific retraining, as it allows the prediction of process parameters for new geometry variants that are not yet part of the training dataset without the need to explicitly train on these new geometry variants.
+Instead of using full CAD geometry, a set of representative scalar features is encoded: \begin{itemize} \item Blank thickness: initial sheet thickness before forming. \item Part type: a categorical classification identifying the general shape class of the part (e.g., flat, beam, deep). \item Complexity: a scalar indicator describing how geometrically intricate the part is. \end{itemize}

+By framing the problem in this way, the deep learning model can effectively learn the complex relationships between the input parameters and output parameters, enabling the automated optimization of the forming process to meet specified quality standards or performance criteria.
+Unlike the approach in \cref{sec:approach}, which considers the geometry of the part to be formed, the deep learning model uses an abstracted geometry (i.e., complexity, as shown in \cref{tab:deep_learning_parameters}).
 This approach enables the capture of geometric effects while maintaining flexibility across different geometries, thus enhancing the adaptability and generalization of the predictive model.